CuriousLearner/django-phone-verify/docs/architecture.rst

 .. code-block:: python

     class PhoneVerificationService:
-        def send_verification(self, number, security_code, context=None)
+        def send_verification(self, number, security_code, context=None):
-            # Formats the message and sends the SMS via the backend
+            """Formats the message and sends the SMS via the backend."""
+            ...

 Sending a code and generating a session token is done through the ``send_security_code_and_generate_session_token()`` service function, and